ekoaw/audio-endpoint-kotlin-demo/README.md

 ## Future Enhancements

+- Complete unit test coverage.
-- Implement integration and load testing to ensure system reliability and performance under various conditions.
+- Integration and load testing for reliability and performance.
-- Simulate and test load balancing strategies using Kubernetes and a reverse proxy to enhance scalability and fault tolerance.
+- Load balancing simulation and testing (Kubernetes/reverse proxy) for scalability and fault tolerance.